 Now it was time for some pictures with the dogs, treats may have been used as bribes, but they deserved them for waiting so patiently during the ceremony.
-Laura and Ross then took a stroll down to the lake to get some portrait shots, umbrellas at the ready- the rain was not going to stop them!
-They both put their wellies on, and Ross was given the all important job of not letting the dress fall into any mud.
-Up to this point Laura thought they were just going home for a pizza night just the two of them, but she was wrong!
-When she was about ready to change out of her dress Ross explained that actually they were going somewhere, and she had to keep the dress on.
+Laura and Ross then took a stroll down to the lake to get some portrait shots and umbrellas at the ready- the rain was not going to stop them!
+They both put their wellies on, and Ross was given the all-important job of not letting the dress fall into the mud.
+At this point, Laura thought they were going home for a pizza night, just the two of them, but she was wrong!
+When she was about ready to change out of her dress, Ross explained that actually, they were going somewhere, and she had to keep the dress on.

 Ross had organised celebrations with family and friends as a surprise for Laura.

-This just shows you don’t always need a large audience for your day to feel amazing, and if the weather is true Lake District style you put on your wellies and head down to the lake otherwise you’ll regret not getting those capturing those all-important memories.
+Proof that you don’t need a large audience for your day to feel amazing, and if the weather is true Lake District style, just put on your wellies and head down to the lake; otherwise, you’ll regret not capturing those all-important memories.

 if you have enjoyed reading this post, thank you.
 Please give it a share and add a comment, I would love to hear from you.